rosxz/vitrine/README.md

 # Vitrine

-A unified game library launcher for Linux: one library view across every store you own games on (local installs, Steam owned + Steam Family, GOG and Epic later), with covers normalised to a single aspect ratio instead of the mix of portraits, banners and icons each store ships.
+A unified game library launcher for Linux: one library view across every store you own games on (local installs, Steam owned + Steam Family, GOG and Epic), with customizable covers and banners normalised to a single aspect ratio.

-Status: **early scaffolding**.
-Nothing here launches a game yet.

 ## Layout